-see no general trend of increasing mean (not shown) or median linewidth with decreasing structure thickness, in contrast to previous studies [21, 31, 34].
-Sample C shows broader lines than the other two samples regardless of the sampled thickness, which can again be attributed to the shallower NV depth in this sample.
-Considering all the sampled microstructures, spanning 1.9-5 μ m in thickness, 52% of the NVs have a linewidth below 150 MHz.
+Figure 5 demonstrates the statistical changes in linewidths as a function of the thickness of the measured structure.
+We see no general trend of increasing mean (not shown) or median linewidth with decreasing structure thickness, in contrast to previous studies.^{21,24,32} Sample C shows broader lines than the other two samples regardless of the sampled thickness, which can again be attributed to the shallower NV depth in this sample.
+Considering all the sampled microstructures, spanning 1.9-4.9 μ m in thickness, 52% of the NVs have a linewidth below 150 MHz.
 No thinner regions were created on samples A and C. On sample B, the fraction of NVs exhibiting optically addressable ZPLs dropped significantly for structures less than 1.9 μ m thick, which precluded further studies.
-We note that our work represents the first time that narrow, < 250 MHz, extrinsically broadened linewidths have been measured consistently in diamond microstructures thinner than 3.8 μ m [31, 34, 35].
+We note that narrow, <250 MHz, extrinsically broadened linewidths have previously not been measured consistently in diamond microstructures thinner than 3.8 μ m.^{24,32,35} IPF with nitrogen as employed by Kasperczyk et al. described a few cases of narrow linewidths in thin structures; as we show here, going one step further and substituting nitrogen for carbon avoids the formation of broader-linewidth NVs from implanted nitrogen and, therefore, results in only the native-nitrogen, narrow-linewidth NV distribution.